-- having a clear and practical path of such investment. - a regulatory regime that takes account of 'public benefit'.
+The resulting reliance on private sector investment in turn raises the importance of having a clear and practical path of such investment and a regulatory regime that takes account of 'public benefit'.
 The rollout of the broadband project in New Zealand is an example of how the Government can intervene where these criteria are not met.